 Introduction

-This Guideline is intended to provide the Competent/VTS Authorities charged with the provision of Vessel Traffic Services guidance on the Revalidation Process of VTS Personnel.
-“Revalidation Process” is a generic term for different types of training, appropriate to the service type(s) provided, required by the Competent/VTS Authority on a mandatory basis.
-This will ensure that VTS Personnel maintain a satisfactory level of operational performance or competence and enables VTS Personnel to maintain the VTS certification.
-The outcome of the Revalidation Process is the revalidation of the VTS Certification.
+This Guideline is intended to provide guidance on the Revalidation Process of VTS Personnel to competent authorities responsible for the provision of Vessel Traffic Services.
+The generic term “Revalidation Process” in this document is used for the different steps in the process of the revalidation of VTSO-certificates.
+This is to ensure that VTS Personnel maintain a satisfactory level of operational performance in order to retain or increase the level of safety of navigation in a specific VTS-area.
+The Revalidation Process will in general be finalised with revalidation of VTS certificates..

-To maintain a valid VTS certification the VTS/Competent Authority should implement either Recurrent Training, Adaptation Training and/or Updating Training which should be concluded in an evaluation or assessment.
+To guarantee the validity of the VTSO certificates, the competent authority should ensure the provision of a process which includes a Recurrent Training, an Adaptation Training and/or an Updating Training.
+Each training should be concluded by a quality assessment.

-General scope (delivery of training by ATO or VTS-authority)
+General scope (delivery of training by a competent authority)

 Definitions

-Recurrent training is carried out at regular intervals and is part of a training programme and a continual professional development.
+Recurrent training is carried out at regular intervals and is part of a training programme and continual professional development.

-Adaptation training is carried out whenever significant changes have been made that may affect the VTS operator performance, such as equipment, regulations, procedures, etc. or whenever deemed necessary.
+Adaptation training is carried out whenever significant changes have been made concerning the primary VTS-services, equipment, regulations, procedures etc which may affect VTS operator performance, or whenever deemed necessary.

-Updating training occurs on an occasional basis when a gap analysis has shown that VTS Personnel need additional training due to for example a break in service for a period determined by the VTS/Competent Authority, to poor operational performance or other circumstances so as to meet a level of competence
+Updating training is custom made following a gap analysis indicating that VTS Personnel need additional training.
+This may occur for example as a result of a break in service by the VTSO, to poor operational performance or other circumstances influencing the required level of competence.

-The training in the Revalidation Process is intended to cover the assessment of continued knowledge and practical competence required for revalidation of VTS Operators or VTS Supervisors.
-The training is also aimed in providing the Refresher Training described in IALA Recommendation V-103.
+[Note: The adoption of these defenitions may lead to review IALA Recommendation V-103 with respect to Refresher Training.]

 Training

+Introduction,

+The three forms of training in the Revalidation Process are described below in terms of their scope, objectives, frequency, delivery, assessment as well as the evaluation of the process.

 Recurrent training